Add Your Business/Event

 Notre Dame Cathedral

-A (relatively small) red brick Cathedral that was built between 1871 and 1883 in a neo-Romanesque style with two 40 meter high square steeples.
+A (relatively small) red brick Cathedral that was built between 1871 and 1883 in a neo-Romanesque style with two 40-metre high square steeples.
 In front of the cathedral is an idol of the Virgin Mary.

 This building was the residence of Ngo Ninh Nhiem, the President of the former South Vietnamese government in 1954.